nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 @keyword.function          ; keywords that define a function (e.g. `func` in Go, `def` in Python)
 @keyword.operator          ; operators that are English words (e.g. `and` / `or`)
 @keyword.import            ; keywords for including modules (e.g. `import` / `from` in Python)
-@keyword.storage           ; modifiers that affect storage in memory or life-time
 @keyword.type              ; keywords describing composite types (e.g. `struct`, `enum`)
 @keyword.modifier          ; keywords modifying other constructs (e.g. `const`, `static`, `public`)
 @keyword.repeat            ; keywords related to loops (e.g. `for` / `while`)